AndDavies/wags/README.md

 - Travel preferences

 The preview panel helps users visualize their trip as they build it and confirms their entries are being captured correctly.

+### Enhanced Itinerary View

+The trip planning experience includes a robust, interactive itinerary component:

+#### Timeline-Based Organization

+The itinerary is organized as a vertical timeline with the following features:

+- **Day-by-Day View**: Each day of the trip is shown as a timeline item
+- **Expandable Days**: Click on a day to focus on it and reveal editing options
+- **Time-Based Grouping**: Activities within each day are organized into:
+  - Morning activities (before 12 PM)
+  - Afternoon activities (12 PM - 6 PM)
+  - Evening activities (after 6 PM)

+#### Activity Management

+Users can fully manage their itinerary activities:

+- **Add Activities**: Create new activities, restaurants, hotels, or transportation
+- **Edit Existing**: Modify any aspect of an activity including time, location, and details
+- **Delete Items**: Remove activities that are no longer needed
+- **Time Scheduling**: Set specific start and end times for each activity

+#### Pet-Friendly Focus

+The itinerary maintains the app's pet-friendly focus:

+- **Pet-Friendly Indicator**: Clear visual markers for pet-friendly activities
+- **Toggle Option**: Easily mark/unmark activities as pet-friendly during creation or editing
+- **Filtering**: (Future feature) Filter to show only pet-friendly activities

+#### Activity Details

+Each activity in the itinerary can include rich information:

+- Type (hotel, restaurant, activity, transportation, vet services)
+- Title and description
+- Location details
+- Time window (start and end times)
+- Pet-friendly status
+- Optional booking URL (for hotels and restaurants)
+- Optional price information

+#### Intuitive UI

+The interface is designed for easy interaction:

+- Collapsible day sections to focus on specific parts of the trip
+- Visual icons to distinguish activity types
+- Edit and delete controls visible only when needed
+- Inline add buttons for quick activity creation

+### Service Animals Information

+A dedicated service animals page (`/service-animals`) provides comprehensive information for travelers with service animals:

+#### Key Content Areas

+- **Legal Rights and Protections**: Overview of service animal laws and regulations
+- **Service vs. Emotional Support Animals**: Important distinctions for travelers
+- **Transportation Considerations**: Specific guidance for air, train, and road travel
+- **Accommodation Tips**: Best practices for staying in hotels and rentals with service animals
+- **Essential Packing List**: Important items to bring when traveling with service animals

+#### Accessibility Focus

+The service animals page is designed with accessibility in mind:

+- Clear, structured content for easy navigation
+- High-contrast text for readability
+- Compatible with screen readers
+- Descriptive link text and ARIA labels

+Users can access this page via a link in the pet details section of the trip creation form, specifically in the "Who's Going?" section after the pets counter.

 ### Error Handling and Fallbacks